Azure/azure-cli/doc/use_cli_effectively.md

     - `--arg foo bar`: OK.
 Unquoted, space-separated list
     - `--arg "foo" "bar"`: OK: Quoted, space-separated list
     - `--arg "foo bar"`: BAD.
 This is a string with a space in it, not a space-separated list.
 9. When running Azure CLI commands in PowerShell, parsing errors will occur when the arguments contain special characters of PowerShell, such as at `@`.
 You can solve this problem by adding `` ` `` before the special character to escape it, or by enclosing the argument with single or double quotes `'`/`"`.
-For example, `az group deployment create --parameters @parameters.json` dose't work in PowerShell because `@` is parsed as a [splatting symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting).
+For example, `az group deployment create --parameters @parameters.json` doesn't work in PowerShell because `@` is parsed as a [splatting symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting).
 To fix this, you may change the argument to `` `@parameters.json`` or `'@parameters.json'`.
 10. On Windows, `az` is a batch script (at `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\wbin\az.cmd`).
 When there is no space in an argument, PowerShell will strip the quotes and pass the argument to Command Prompt.
 This causes the argument to be parsed again by Command Prompt.
 For example, when running `az "a&b"` in PowerShell, `b` is treated as a separate command instead of part of the argument like Command Prompt does, because quotes are removed by PowerShell and the ampersand `&` is parsed again by Command Prompt as a [command separator](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-xp/bb490954(v=technet.10)#using-multiple-commands-and-conditional-processing-symbols).

     To prevent this, you may use [stop-parsing symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parsing) `--%` between `az` and arguments like `az --% vm create ...`.
 This can also solve the above-mentioned special character issue and is recommended whenever any issue happens when invoking a batch script from PowerShell.